 - Each one will have no more than 8 participants

 - Safety and confidentiality: Each participant is screened through references.
-No audio or video recording nor screenshots are accepted without permission.
+No audio or video recording nor screenshots are shared without permission.

 - We're taking an "information light, integration heavy" approach.
 That is, each session will be focused on sharing and listening to others.